marinasundstrom/yourbrand_new_old/docs/dependencies.md

 ## Settings and Secrets

 Azure KeyVault is used to store secrets in the cloud.

+App settings are stored in Azure App Configuration.

 Locally, settings are injected into service as environment variables.
 When running a service as is, then they are defined in the ``Properties/launchSettings.json`` of each project.